Eliasgv03/berea-quiz/README.md

 After the build finishes, open the EAS build URL and download the APK artifact.

-## Web Version
+## Web App

 The web version is built with Next.js and is ready to deploy as a standalone app.
-It uses an internal API route at `/api/questions`, so it does not require a separate Python backend for deployment.
+It uses an internal API route at `/api/questions`, so it does not require the Python backend for deployment.

 Recommended free hosting: